astronomer/docs/astro/set-up-data-lineage.md

 [Data lineage](https://en.wikipedia.org/wiki/Data_lineage) is the concept of tracking and observing data from its origin to wherever it is consumed downstream as it flows through a data pipeline.
 This includes connections between datasets and tables in a database as well as rich metadata about the tasks that create and transform data.
 You can use data lineage to trace the history of a dataset, troubleshoot run failures, manage personally identifiable information (PII), and ensure compliance with data regulations.

-All Astro Deployments use the [OpenLineage library for Apache Airflow](https://openlineage.io/integration/apache-airflow/)(`openlineage-airflow`) to gather lineage data.
+All Astro Deployments use the [OpenLineage Airflow library](https://openlineage.io/integration/apache-airflow/)(`openlineage-airflow`) to gather lineage data.
 The OpenLineage Airflow library is installed on [Astro Runtime](runtime-image-architecture.md) by default.

 There are two ways to emit lineage data: